CMACH508/IA-FaceS/README.md

 To obtain the CelebA-HQ dataset, please refer to the [Progressive GAN repository](https://github.com/tkarras/progressive_growing_of_gans).
 The official way of generating CelebA-HQ can be challenging.
 You can get the pre-generated dataset from [CelebA-HQ-dataset](https://drive.google.com/file/d/17wOT2Du1oKMU8DtRWupR_m1mgWvnGl1I/view?usp=sharing).
 Unzip the file and put the images to "data/CelebA-HQ-img/".

 To obtain the  Flickr-Faces-HQ Dataset (FFHQ), please refer to [ffhq-dataset](https://github.com/NVlabs/ffhq-dataset).
-Download the file and put the images to "data/ffhq-images1024/".
+Download the dataset and put the images to "data/ffhq-images1024/".

-Pre-trained models can be found on Google Drive:
+Pre-trained models can be found via the following links:

 | Path                                                         | Description                                             |
 | ------------------------------------------------------------ | ------------------------------------------------------- |